jinbio/jbc_core/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [YangcoinTalk](https://yangcointalk.io/) forums.
+* Discuss on the [JBCoinTalk](https://jbcointalk.io/) forums.
-* Discuss general Yangcoin development on #yangcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=yangcoin-dev).
+* Discuss general JBCoin development on #jbcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=jbcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)